aspencer0919/learn-co-sandbox/DG-CLI/README.md

 # DG::CLI

-This gem is to assist in determining if you have a disc golf course located in a specified city/town.
+This gem is to assist in determining the best disc golf course to play near you based on a few criteria.

 ## Installation